© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn and carved rock on High Black Hill, 410m ENE of the shooting shelter in Middleton Moor Enclosure is a scheduled monument protected by Historic England under reference 1014185.
 View the official record →

-Cairn and carved rock on High Black Hill is a prehistoric monument located on Middleton Moor in Yorkshire.
+The Cairn and carved rock on High Black Hill is an ancient burial monument situated on Middleton Moor in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014185.

 Cairn and carved rock on High Black Hill, 410m ENE of the shooting shelter in Middleton Moor Enclosure is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014185.